-Notes.-As shown in the reading on "The Kingdom and Work of Antichrist," page 218, this expression, "a time and times and the dividing of time," represents 1260 years, which extend from the period 533-538 A. D., the time of the decree of Emperor Justinian recognizing the Pope as head of all the churches and the successful campaign against Arianism, to the period 1793-98, when, as a result of the French Revolution, the papal power received its deadly wound and the Pope was carried into captivity.
+Notes.-As shown in the reading on "The Kingdom and Work of Antichrist," page 147, this expression, "a time and times and the dividing of time," represents 1260 years, which extend from the period 533-538 A.D., the time of the decree of Emperor Justinian recognizing the Pope as head of all the churches and the successful campaign against Arianism, to the period 1793-98, when, as a result of the French Revolution, the papal power received its deadly wound and the Pope was carried into captivity.
 This, then, locates the beginning of "the time of the end" in 1798.
 Up to that point the book of Daniel, as a whole, was to be closed up; in other words, not understood by the people.
 But when the power that had placed this embargo on the Word of God, and had tried to shut it away from the people, was broken, then light of all kinds, Biblical, scientific, inventive, and industrial, began to shine and penetrate in every direction.

 It is a singular and striking fact that immediately following the overthrow of the papal power in 1798, Bible societies, tract societies, and Sunday-schools sprang up in large numbers.
 The London Religious Tract Society was organized in 1799, the British and Foreign Bible Society in 1804, the American Bible Society in 1816, and the American Tract Society in 1825.
-The Bible has now been translated into about four hundred and fifty languages and dialects, and sent to every part of the globe.
-Before that time access to the Bible was confined to comparatively few. humblest person may possess it, and is as free to read and study it as is the most exalted in the land.
-A little more than one hundred years ago there was not a Sunday-school in the world, the first one being organized by Robert Raikes, at Gloucester, England, in 1784.
-Now there are more than 285,000 such schools, with over 28,000,000 officers, teachers, and pupils.
+The Bible has now been translated into more than eight hundred languages and dialects, and sent to every part of the globe.
+Until recent years the Bible was accessible to comparatively few.
+Now the humblest person may possess it, and is as free to read and study it as is the most exalted in the land.
+Less than a century and a half ago there was not a Sunday-school in the world, the first one being organized by Robert Raikes, at Gloucester, England, in 1784.
+Now there are more than 347,000 such schools, with over 32,000,000 officers, teachers, and pupils.